EsriDevEvents/arcgis-experience-builder-customizing-extending-ds-2025/code/exb-2025/themes/demo-theme/README.md

 ## How to use this custom theme

-Clone this repository [ArcGIS Experience Builder: Customizing and Extending | Developer & Technology Summit 2025](https://github.com/EsriDevEvents/arcgis-experience-builder-customizing-extending-ds-2025) and copy the `exb-2025` folder to the `client` folder of your developer edition Experience Builder installation.
+Clone this repository [ArcGIS Experience Builder: Advanced Customization | Developer & Technology Summit 2025](https://github.com/EsriDevEvents/arcgis-experience-builder-customizing-extending-ds-2025) and copy the `exb-2025` folder to the `client` folder of your developer edition Experience Builder installation.

 ## Documentation